-All of the sculpture on the exterior and interior of the Goodhue Building was created by Lee Lawrie, a prominent member of the last generation of American sculptors to practice the traditional artform of architectural sculpture.
-German by birth, Lawrie emigrated to the United States with his widowed mother and grew up in Chicago.
-Apprenticed as a teenager to sculptor Henry Park, he became part of the team of artisans who produced the elaborate program of Beaux Arts style statuary for the Worlds Columbian Exposition held in Chicago in 1893.
+All of the sculpture on the exterior and interior of the Goodhue Building was created by Lee Lawrie, a prominent member of the last generation of American sculptors to practice the traditional art form of architectural sculpture.
+German by birth, Lawrie immigrated to the United States with his widowed mother and grew up in Chicago.
+Apprenticed as a teenager to sculptor Henry Park, he became part of the team of artisans who produced the elaborate program of Beaux-Arts style statuary for the Worlds Columbian Exposition held in Chicago in 1893.

 The two collaborators’ breakthrough opportunity came when Goodhue won the commission to design a state capitol building for Nebraska and insisted that Lawrie be hired to model all of the sculpture.
 Together they worked to fuse sculpture and architecture into a simplified, completely integrated design.
 Here is Lawrie’s description of their achievement from a memorial tribute to Goodhue:

 In 1922 after a great many preliminary sketches for the work of the Nebraska Capitol, Mr. Goodhue and I arrived at a new kind of architectural sculpture that is essentially a part of the building rather than something ornate or applied...

 Sculpture, here, is not sculpture, but a branch grafted on to the architectural trunk.
 Forms that portray animate life emerge from blocks of stone and terminate in historic expression.